Buddy film

-The buddy film is a subgenre of adventure and comedy film in which two people are put together and are on an adventure, a quest, or a road trip.
-The two often contrast in personality, which creates a dynamic onscreen different from a pairing of two people of the opposite gender.
+The buddy film is a subgenre of adventure and comedy film in which two people go on an adventure, mission, or road trip.
+The two typically are males with contrasting personalities.
 The contrast is sometimes accentuated by an ethnic difference between the two.
-The buddy film is commonplace in American cinema; unlike some other film genres, it endured through the 20th century with different pairings and different themes.
+The buddy film is commonplace in Western cinema; unlike some other film genres, it endured through the 20th century with different pairings and different themes.

 Male–male relationships

-A buddy film portrays the pairing of two people, often the same sex, historically men.
+A buddy film portrays the pairing of two people, often the same sex, frequently men.
 A friendship between the two people is the key relationship in a buddy film.
 The two people often come from different backgrounds or have different personalities, and they tend to misunderstand one another.
 Through the events of the buddy film, they gain a stronger friendship and mutual respect.
-Buddy films often deal with crises of masculinity, especially related to class, race, and gender.
-American Masculinities: A Historical Encyclopedia explains, "[Buddy films] offer male movie–going audiences an opportunity to indulge in a form of male bonding and behavior usually discouraged by social constraints."
+Buddy films often deal with crises of masculinity.
+American Masculinities: A Historical Encyclopedia explains, "[Buddy films] offer male movie-going audiences an opportunity to indulge in a form of male bonding and behavior usually discouraged by social constraints."
 Ira Konigsberg wrote in The Complete Film Dictionary, "Such films extol the virtues of male comradeship and relegate male–female relationships to a subsidiary position."